 - 1. As a laboratory teaching assistant, you must enforce the laboratory safety policies at all times during the lab section.
-Students MUST wear full-length 100%-cotton lab coat; safety glasses, long pants or skirt. and closed-toe shoes when performing experiments.
+Students MUST wear a full-length blue flame resistant lab coat; safety glasses, long pants and closed-toe shoes when performing experiments.
+In short, if a chemical were to be accidentally spilled on an individual wearing proper personal protective equipment (PPE) he or she should not immediately feel the presence of the chemical.
 There is no exception to this policy.
-The safety policy applies to BOTH the students and the teaching assistant. - 2.
+The safety policy applies to BOTH students and teaching assistants. - 2.
 Eating and drinking inside the laboratory room are prohibited. - 3.
 Students may only perform the specific assigned experiment during the laboratory section. - 4.
-Use of personal music player and cell phone (including texting) is prohibited when the laboratory is in session. - 5.
+Use of a personal music player and cell phone (including texting) is prohibited when the laboratory is in session. - 5.
 Turn off all electrical equipment at the end of the lab period and ensure that any reaction set-ups that will continue after the period are safely assembled with secure clamps on all water hoses to accommodate changes in pressure that might occur when no one is in the laboratory.